temporalio/documentation/docs/application-development/features.md

 ```

 In the example above, the Workflow code uses `workflow.GetSignalChannel` to open a `workflow.Channel` for the Signal type (identified by the Signal name).
-We then use a [`workflow.Selector`](/go/selectors) and the `AddReceive()` to wait on a Signal from this channel.
-The `more` bool in the callback function indicates that channel is not closed and more deliveries are possible.

 Before completing the Workflow or using [Continue-As-New](/application-development/features#continue-as-new), make sure to do an asynchronous drain on the Signal channel.
 Otherwise, the Signals will be lost.